commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/README.md

 ### Choose a path prefix

 All commercetools documentation websites are served under `docs.commercetools.com`.
-In order to make this work, all documentation websites must be bundled for production using a `pathPrefix`.
+To make this work, all documentation websites must be bundled for production using a `pathPrefix`.
 This value determines the URL path where the website is served from.

 For example, for the "Custom Applications" website, the path prefix is `/custom-applications`.